 - Use Padlet as a Harvest Board.
 Padlet is Free.
 Padlet Instructions (Google Chrome works best) 1.
 Go to http://padlet.com/ 2.
 Sign up [suggest using a Padlet account rather than Google or Facebook]3.
 Once registered, sign in.
 Posts to Padlet can also be made anonymously without an account.

 - ‘Register’ on lu.ma – an event management platform we use.
-It will send timely reminders and the Zoom link we are using.
+You will receive timely reminders and the Zoom link we are using through this app.

 - Receive a Course Overview and Outline, Zoom Tips and the materials list needed for graphics.